Oklahoma City DUI Defense

 - What Generally Happens At The Scene Of A Drunk Driving Accident?

 Unfortunately, each DUI case is unique in the sense that there is no single “surefire” way to guarantee that what worked with one client will work for you.
-My extensive trial experience as both a former prosecutor and a criminal defense attorney has given me special insight as a DUI defense attorney to ensure that regardless of the circumstances of your case, I can do more for you than most criminal defense lawyers.
+My extensive trial experience as both a former prosecutor and a criminal defense attorney has given me special insight as a DUI defense attorney to ensure that regardless of the circumstances of your case, I can do more for you than most criminal defense lawyers or Oklahoma City drunk driver lawyers.
 I will assist you by making sure your needs are met so that your case can move forward and bring you one step closer to getting your life back.

 What Exactly Is Driving Under the Influence (DUI) In Oklahoma?